Feeling frustrated because your dryer won’t heat up even after running it for an hour or more?

 Your dryer needs good airflow to work effectively.

 The vent is the silver tube at the back of your dryer.
-Apart from the lint filter, it’s a prime spot for dirt and lint to accumulate.

-It’s best to conduct a vent blockage test before inspecting the vent.
 Ensure the dryer is empty and fully cooled down before starting the test.

 To do this, follow these steps: